Homemaking, Recipes

 Check out my Black Raspberry Jam post to grab my personal FAV jam recipe.

 Here’s our comparison of both of the jams that we made this summer.
-I personally favor the black raspberry jam but Neil likes the thimbleberry.
+I favor the black raspberry jam but Neil likes the thimbleberry.
 I think it probably has something to do with me growing up eating black raspberries and him growing up eating thimbleberries.
 Those memories have a big effect on your taste buds!

 When in Doubt Eat Berry Ice Cream!